 The preparation of Chapli kebabs is super easy and they are typically served with yogurt sauce or raita, mint chutney and naan.

-Paaya is another iconic dish of Pakistan.
-The word ‘Paaya’ simply means ‘legs’ in Urdu language.
+The word ‘Paya’ simply means ‘legs’ in Urdu language.
 The quintessential ingredient of this dish is the bone of cows or goat’s legs and feet.

 One very common Pakistani breakfast dish is Halwa Puri which is truly loved by everyone throughout the country.
 It is served in a nice platter where you have Halwa, Puri, chickpea curry, spicy potatoes and achaar (pickle).